-GoTriangle provides regional transit service, which requires capital investments in transit centers, park and ride lots, enhanced transfer points, and bus stops.
+GoTriangle provides regional transit service, which requires capital investments in transit centers, park and ride lots, and bus stops.
 GoTriangle's capital program also includes the purchase of vehicles.
 Figure 20 shows the capital projects planned for GoTriangle; it includes projects for each year between FY2024 and FY2030.

-There are a handful of characteristics that make GoTriangle's capital program unique.
+There are a handful of characteristics that make GoTriangle's capital program unique:

 - GoTriangle is developing two projects with regional significance the Regional Transit Center (RTC) and a Bus Operations and Maintenance Facility.
-The cost of developing both facilities is shared with Durham and Orange counties. - GoTriangle's capital program includes a credit to the Wake Bus Plan for funds "borrowed" by GoTriangle against a federal grant to advance construction on the Raleigh Union Station Bus Facility (RUS Bus).
-The credits amount to \$10,910,000 and will be paid to the Wake Transit Plan in four equal installments between FY2025 and FY2028. - The cost for GoTriangle to develop a bus stop is higher as compared with the other transit agencies because the longer distance and regional nature of its services means some bus stops will be located along major arterials.
-These bus stops require bus pullouts and safe street crossing infrastructure.
+The cost of developing both facilities is shared with Durham and Orange counties.
+It also assumes a portion of the project will be paid for with federal funds. - GoTriangle's capital program includes a credit to the Wake Bus Plan for funds "borrowed" by GoTriangle against a federal grant to advance construction on the Raleigh Union Station Bus Facility (RUS Bus).
+The credits amount to \$10,910,000 and will be paid to the Wake Transit Plan in four equal installments between FY2025 and FY2028. - The cost for GoTriangle to develop a bus stop is higher as compared to the other transit agencies because the longer distance and regional nature of its services means some bus stops will be located along major arterials.
+These bus stops require bus pull-outs and safe street crossing infrastructure.

-GoTriangle's capital program over the seven-year period amounts to \$68.3 million, inclusive of \$48.1 million in capital projects, plus \$20.2m to support the purchase of 24 buses (20 replacement and four expansion).
+GoTriangle's capital program over the seven-year period amounts to \$54.5 million, inclusive of \$34.3 million in capital projects2, plus \$20.2m to support the purchase of 24 buses (20 replacement and four expansion).